Fysh-Fyve/fysh/README2.md

-To create a syntax guide for your custom language, "Fysh," in Markdown, you'll want to organize the rules and examples you've provided into a structured format that's easy to read and understand.
-Below is an example of how you might structure this guide, incorporating the syntax and rules of Fysh:

----

 # Fysh Language Syntax Guide

-Fysh is a whimsical, fish-themed programming language that offers a unique approach to coding through aquatic metaphors and binary scales.
+Fysh is a fish-themed programming language that offers a unique approach to coding through aquatic metaphors and binary scales.
 This guide provides an overview of the syntax and features of Fysh.

 ## Basic Syntax